 How To Attract Birds And Wildlife To Your Property

 If you encounter difficulties with problem wildlife, talk with us at FRBC.
 We are wildlife habitat specialist and know where you can find answers to your questions.
-In extreme cases you will need to contact the Colorado Division of Wildlife for solutions at www.wildlife.state.co.us.
+In extreme cases you will need to contact Colorado Parks and Wildlife for solutions at https://cpw.state.co.us.

 As you design and build your backyard natural habitat, always keep in mind how you will incorporate the following four essential elements.